cb425/A03/README.md

 Fetch: An API that provides a "JavaScript interface for accessing and manipulating parts of the HTTP pipeline, such as requests and responses" according to developer.mozilla.org

 Remote:Hidden/secluded.
-For example "Remote access is the ability to access a computer or a network remotely through a network connection", accourding to searchsecurity.techtarget.com
+For example "Remote access is the ability to access a computer or a network remotely through a network connection", according to searchsecurity.techtarget.com